19hours/sg-statutes/Acts/Banking Act.md

 [1/2007]

-(4) For the avoidance of doubt, any notice in writing issued under this Act shall be deemed not to be subsidiary legislation.
+(4) It shall not be necessary to publish any notice in writing issued under this Act in theGazette.

-[23/2001]
+[Act 10 of 2013 wef 18/04/2013]

 ## PART VIIA

-TRANSFER OF BUSINESS AND SHARES AND RESTRUCTURING OF SHARE CAPITAL
+VOLUNTARY TRANSFER OF BUSINESS

 Division 1 —